Wisconsin, Unplugged: “Water Meets the Soul” in Bayfield and on Madeline Island - Lavender Magazine

 www.farmhousemadelineisland.com

 Farmhouse Madeline Island serves breakfast, brunch and lunch everyday until 3:00.
+[Edit: Their hours fluctuate through the year and in the fall, they are only open Thursday through Sunday.
+Check ahead.]
 Like The Fat Radish, Farmhouse focuses on local, organic, and sustainably sourced food.
 Gluten-free, vegan, and vegetarian options are prevalent on the menu.
 The owner suggests you get the Kimchi Rachel.
 Oh, and check out their Facebook page for evening pop-up dinners—they recently held a four-course ramen experience.

 Madeline Island Bakery